ConcealNetwork/conceal-guardian/README.md

 ## 1. About

 ConcealNodeGuard is a guardian process that monitors over the conceald daemon.
 It can catch daemon errors and also monitors if the block count is increasing.
-In case an error is detected or the block count is stale it restarts the daemon and notifies the devs on the Discord over a web hook.
+In case an error is detected or the block count is stale it restarts the daemon and notifies the devs on the Discord over a web hook, or sends a mail to the recipient, or both.

+It can also connect to a pool so the node is then listed among available nodes either for infrastrucure monitoring or for remote node with fee listing.

 ## 2. Installation

+To install and run it you have two options.
+Install and run it via the node.js virual machine or you can download the precompiled executabled that alreay include node.js and run that.
+In that case you have 0 dependencies.

+If you go with the first options the continue reading, otherwise go to [installation page](https://github.com/ConcealNetwork/conceal-guardian/edit/master/SETUP.md)

-To install and run it you first need to install dependencies.
+First need to install dependencies.
 There are two:

 * [nodejs](https://nodejs.org/en/)
 * [npm](https://www.npmjs.com/)